 In another example of wellness-driven architecture, our HDR-designed Shell Cove Town Centre caters to Shellharbour’s burgeoning seaside community.
-The new town centre orients commercial, residential and leisure facilities around the area’s prized assets – its blue heart and the new 270 berth Marina.
+The new town center orients commercial, residential and leisure facilities around the area’s prized assets – its blue heart and the new 270-berth Marina.

 Inspired by Shellharbour’s natural beauty and unique coastal lifestyle, our master planning and design is centered around diversity of built form and materiality to create a contemporary coastal narrative and pedestrian-friendly, memorable heart for the community that is deeply integrated into its local setting.
-Brought together in a holistic urban strategy that creates more than the sum of its components, today the in-shore harbour and its surrounding waterfront precincts encapsulates the town centre which delivers a mix of pedestrian-focused public domain, foreshore dining, kids’ beach, shopping, cafes and parklands for its community.
+Brought together in a holistic urban strategy that creates more than the sum of its components, today the in-shore harbor and its surrounding waterfront precincts encompass the town center which delivers a mix of pedestrian-focused public domain, foreshore dining, kids’ beach, shopping, cafes and parklands for its community.

-Firstly it needs a town and a centre to form the beating heart of civic pride and create a communal gathering space for the community.
+Firstly it needs a town and a center to form the beating heart of civic pride and create a communal gathering space for the community.
 And it should:

 - Be permeable in that it connects and opens out to champion integration and walkability.

 - Embrace multi-generational living and social initiatives that promote inclusion, diversity, cohesion and wellbeing.